NansKong/NansKong/README.md

 - 👋 Hi, I’m @NansKong
-- 👀 I’m interested in Programming, coding, web development, and graphic design.
+- 👀 I’m interested in Programming, coding, web development, Cybersecurity, cloud computing and graphic design.
 - 🌱 I’m currently learning coding, web designing and graphic designing
 - 💞️ I’m looking to collaborate on any kind of programming and will try to learn
 - 📫 Anybody can reached me at my meail krudrax16@gmail.com